java-crypto/cross_platform_crypto/docs/rsa_encryption_oaep_sha1_string.md

 ### steps in the program

 The program follows the usual sequence:
-1. generate a RSA key pair - here we are using a static, hard-coded key pair in form of a PEM encoded string (Java, PHP and NodeJs) or a XML-file (C#)
+1. generate a RSA key pair - here we are using a static, hard-coded key pair in form of a PEM encoded string (Java, PHP, NodeJs, Python, Go) or a XML-file (C#)
 2. convert the data to encrypt into a binary format (e.g. a byte array)
 3. start the encryption process
 4. load the Public key